Skip to content

 Loss & Training

-This is an analytical study and involves no model training.
-Pre-trained LLMs (both instruction-tuned and base versions) are used for inference and representation extraction.
+Ours is an analytical work and does not involve model training.
+It utilizes pre-trained LLMs (both instruction-tuned and base versions) for inference and representation extraction.

 Key Experimental Results